Discussing a sway bar and how it works is one of the most difficult parts of

 The basics are generally described as follows: An anti-roll bar (anti-sway bar, sway bar, stabilizer bar) is a part of many automobile suspension systems that helps reduce the body roll of a vehicle during fast cornering or over road irregularities.
 It connects the opposite wheels together through short lever arms linked by a torsion spring.

 As either wheel moves up or down it puts pressure on the roll bar.
-That pressure is transferred through the bar to the other side and try to move that wheel the same direction.
+That pressure is transferred through the bar to the other side to try to move the opposing wheel the same direction.
+That force is not only passed through the sway bar but also through the chassis.
+The resistance to twisting is what prevents the chassis from wallowing from side to side.
 The pressure is not 1:1, the bar has some engineered twist to it dissipating some of the force.
 This allows you to tune how much body lean or movement you want the vehicle to have.
 Sway bars also help to balance the vehicle weight front to rear.

 Many people disconnect the sway bar when they off road to get more suspension travel (articulation) when going over obstacles.
 It works and we aren’t here to argue that.
 We are here to present a compelling case that using a properly tuned set of sway bars off road may be a better option.